mlflow/mlflow/docs/source/models.rst

         """
         This example custom metric function creates a metric based on the ``prediction`` and ``target`` columns in ``eval_df`` and a metric derived from existing metrics in ``builtin_metrics``.
-In addition, it also generates and saves a scatter plot to a file as an image artifact.
+It also generates and saves a scatter plot that visualizes the relationship between the predictions and targets for the given model to a file as an image artifact.
         """
         metrics = {
             "squared_diff_plus_one": np.sum(np.abs(eval_df["prediction"] - eval_df["target"] + 1) ** 2),